Green Burial Initiative

 In 1996 the first green cemetery in the United States, Ramsey Creek, was opened.
 Providing ecologically-friendly burial options with the long-term goal of protecting one million acres of wilderness through their funerary work.

-Brandy Gallagher’s Story:
+Brandy Gallagher’s Story

-I was told that it was illegal to scatter the ashes over the falls and that no plaque could be placed beside this beautiful 280 ft waterfall which cascades into a volcanic cauldron.
+I was told that it was illegal to scatter the ashes over the falls and that no plaque could be placed beside this beautiful 280 ft waterfall that cascades into a volcanic cauldron.
 Plaques can only be placed in parks if there is a bench or some such marker to put this on!
-The story of the amazing woman who pioneered in the wilderness and stood with shotgun in hand to protect those wild spaces could not be told because her legacy should only fit onto a 3.5” x 5″ commemoration on a bench.
+The story of the amazing woman who pioneered in the wilderness and stood with a shotgun in hand to protect those wild spaces could not be told because her legacy should only fit onto a 3.5” x 5″ commemoration on a bench.

 In 2010, OUR team wrote the “Commemorative Conservation Scattering Grounds” Policy for the Green Burial Council.
 A designation in North America for Scattering Grounds being offered at OUR ECOVILLAGE as a pilot with the intention that once we have worked through the framework here onsite, this model can be used for conservation projects across the continent.